Minds-On-Design-Lab/Giving-Impact-API/readme.md

 * API Key - A string provided by Giving Impact.
 Keys are unique to a subscribing account.
 * User-Agent - A string describing your site or application that is using the API.

-Both are provided as headers as follows:
+Both can be accessed from the Account Settings are of the Dashboard and are provided as headers as follows:

 ### API Key
      X-GI-Authorization: {api-key-string}